eltones21/Traffic-Signs---CNN/README.md

+Purpose

 This project consists of the development of a model using convolutional neural network.
+The project uses opencv-python for image processing, scikit-learn for ML-related functions, and tensorflow for neural networks.

 Background

 As research continues in the development of self-driving cars, one of the key challenges is computer vision, allowing these cars to develop an understanding of their environment from digital images.
 In particular, this involves the ability to recognize and distinguish road signs – stop signs, speed limit signs, yield signs, and more.

 In this project, you’ll use TensorFlow to build a neural network to classify road signs based on an image of those signs.
 To do so, you’ll need a labeled dataset: a collection of images that have already been categorized by the road sign represented in them.